-F. Jabbari, M. Falakmasir and K. Ashley.
-(2016) Identifying Thesis Statements in Student Essays: The Class Imbalance Challenge and Resolution.
+Jabbari, F., Falakmasir, M., & Ashley, K. (2016).
+Identifying Thesis Statements in Student Essays: The Class Imbalance Challenge and Resolution.
 In Proceedings of the 29th International FLAIRS Conference, Special Track on Applied Natural Language Processing, Key Largo, Florida, USA.

 Grabmair, M., Ashley, K. D., Chen, R., Sureshkumar, P., Wang, C., Nyberg, E., & Walker, V. R. (2015).
 Introducing LUIMA: An Experiment in Legal Conceptual Retrieval of Vaccine Injury Decisions using a UIMA Type System and Tools.
 Proceedings, Fifteenth International Conference on Artificial Intelligence and Law, ICAIL 2015, 69-78, ACM, 2015.

-Correnti, R., with Stein, M.K., & Smith, M., & Scherrer, J., & McKeown, M., & Greeno, J., & Ashley, K. (2015).
+Correnti, R., Stein, M.K., Smith, M., Scherrer, J., McKeown, M., Greeno, J., & Ashley, K. (2015).
 Improving Teaching at Scale: Design for the Scientific Measurement and Development of Discourse Practice.
 In L. Resnick & C. Asterhan (Eds), Socializing Intelligence through Academic Talk and Dialogue.